TrusTio/online-gallery-api/README.md

 This is a personal gallery REST API that lets users:

 - Create and login into personal accounts
-- Create galleries
+- Create, rename, delete galleries
-- Upload images in those galleries
+- Upload, rename, delete images in those galleries
 - Retrieve images

 ## Installation